 Our Campus Development

-In Service to Our Growth - Ballston's NewSide
+In Service to Our Growth - Ballston Center

 In its inaugural academic year in 2017-18, the first six floors of our Ballston Center will be used as educational and staff space.
-Avison Young, leasing company for the top three floors of business space, imagines government contractors, high profile associations, IT and technology companies as potential tenants.
+Avison Young, the business space leasing company for the top three floors, imagines government contractors, high profile associations, IT and technology companies as potential tenants.
 The 265-unit residential building next door will feature premium finishes and lobby level retail space.
 A public plaza and pedestrian passageway connects the two buildings, sitting atop three levels of underground parking.

 A “topping out” celebration was held in early October as the last beam was placed atop both buildings.
-The vista changes daily, and so go by often to witness the exciting developments of Ballston’s NewSide to this thriving commercial corridor of the greater D.C. area.
+The vista changes daily, and so go by often to witness the exciting developments of the Ballston Center in this thriving commercial corridor of the greater D.C. area.

 Our Catholic Identity